tsupplis/cpm86-crossdev/README.md

 # CP/M-86/MS-DOS Cross Development Environment

 This project regroups a simple method to create a cross development environment for CP/M-86.
 It happens that all DOS based tools can also be used for building DOS programs.
+This project was developed for myself in a nerdy spirit and for a lot of fun.
+Just sharing without any guarantees.

 ## Key tools for CP/M-86 development
 - aztec c compiler version 3.4
 - rasm86/link86,lib86 DOS version from Digital Research
 - asm86.com  and gendef.com from Digital Research
+- nasm assembler
 - masm, link, asm, exe2bin, hex2bin from Microsoft (the version of masm in this repository has been patched to work with emu2 and other emulators, see https://github.com/tsupplis/pcdos11-hacking for details). asm.com and hex2bin.com have been rebuilt for modified sources at https://github.com/tsupplis/pcdos11-hacking .

 - The Super Cool emu2 DOS emulator to run the DR tools on macOS and Linux (https://github.com/dmsc/emu2).
 This is an incredible way to bring dos command line development tools to a modern and up to date shell/make/whatever based dev environment.
 Another stunning emulator.
 Emu2 and PCE are an incredible pair.